Table of Contents

 Here’s an analogy: Imagine your car is making a strange noise.

-A mechanic must properly diagnose the problem (eg, a loose belt, malfunctioning engine part) before the problem can be effectively repaired.
+A mechanic must properly diagnose the problem (eg, a loose belt, or malfunctioning engine part) before the problem can be effectively repaired.
 Similarly, a medical diagnosis is like finding the source of the problem in your body so the doctor can prescribe the best course of action.

 In short, an accurate medical diagnosis is the greatest foundation for good health.